The Complete Guide to Claude Code

 This is component #5 of Jay's AI Hire Method.
 Skills.

-Skills are just text files (.md) inside .claude/skills/.
+Skills are just text files (.md) inside .claude/commands/.
 The filename (without .md) is the command:

 morning-briefing.md→/morning-briefingdraft-reply.md→/draft-reply [name]